sapcc/go-makefile-maker/README.md

 * `extraIgnores` appends entries in `.dockerignore` to the default ones.
 * `extraPackages` installs extra Alpine packages in the final Docker layer. `ca-certificates` is always installed.
 * `runAsRoot` skips the privilege drop in the Dockerfile, i.e. the `USER appuser:appgroup` command is not added.
-* `withLinkerdAwait` wether to download the binary and prepend linkerd-await to the entrypoint.
+* `withLinkerdAwait` whether to download the binary and prepend linkerd-await to the entrypoint.
 For more details see <https://github.com/linkerd/linkerd-await>.

 ### `variables`